MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-485-Conditions-Participation-Specialized-Providers/subpart-B-Conditions-Participation-Comprehensive-Outpatient-Rehabilitation-Facilities/section-485.56.md

 (4) Retains professional and administrative responsibility for all personnel providing facility services.

-(c) *Standard: Group of professional personnel.* The facility must have a group of professional personnel associated with the facility that -
+(c) *Standard: Group of professional personnel.* The facility must have a group of professional personnel associated with the facility that—

 (1) Develops and periodically reviews policies to govern the services provided by the facility; and